VldMrgnn/react-context-switch/README.md

 I use Switch Case CaseElse extensively in my projects.
 I hope you'll find them useful too.

+## Contributing

+Contributions are welcome!
+Please feel free to open an issue or a pull request.
+I will try to respond as soon as possible.

+## Acknowledgment

 This component was inspired from [Mike Talbot](https://github.com/miketalbot)'s work.
 Thanks Mike!